 We head back, in good spirits, the kids leading the way again, navigating the terrain like pro’s.
 The route is fairly busy, as it is a popular little walk, but everybody was kind enough and popped out a little ‘hello’!

-I would definitely recommend this walk for a family day out.
+I would definitely recommend Carding Mill Valley for a family day out.
 We actually went in the height of summer one year, and made little boats to race down the stream.
 The kids loved it and we had a nice picnic and explored other parts of the area.

 If you would like to visit, the car park we used was SY6 6JG.
 Take some change if you’re not a National Trust member!
 It is very easy to find, and also very big.
 There are great facilities; toilets and a cafe.
 Perfect for a family day out.

-For more waterfall related days out,see our Four Falls Walk.
+For more waterfall related days like Carding Mill Valley, check out the Four Falls Walk.